-By submitting a complaint in writing to the University's Title IX Coordinator, Ms. Mary Haesloop.
-Ms. Haesloop's email is mhaesloop@ndnu.edu.
+By submitting a complaint in writing to the University's Title IX Coordinator, Dr. Karen D. White.
+Dr. White's email is kwhite@ndnu.edu.
 Her office is located at Toso Residence, Namur.
-A complaint in writing includes email
+A complaint in writing includes email.
 Note: All reports of incidents of possible sexual misconduct received by the University will be reported to the Title IX Coordinator.